apple/swift-numerics/Sources/Real/README.md

 - Inverse hyperbolic functions: `acosh`, `asinh`, `atanh`
 - Power and root functions: `pow`, `sqrt`, `root`

+The `ActivationFunctions` is yet a very little protocol now, only two functions available:
+- `relu` and `sigmoid`

-The `RealFunctions` protocol refines `ElementaryFunctions`, and adds operations that are difficult to define or implement over fields more general than the real numbers:
+The `RealFunctions` protocol refines `ElementaryFunctions` and `ActivationFunctions`, adds operations that are difficult to define or implement over fields more general than the real numbers:
 - `atan2(y:x:)`, which computes `atan(y/x)` with sign chosen by the quadrant of the point `(x,y)` in the Cartesian plane.
 - `hypot`, which computes `sqrt(x*x + y*y)` without intermediate overflow or underflow.
 - `erf` and `erfc`, the [error function][ErrorFunction] and its complement.